 by Jan Faust

-A unique, succinct treatment manual based on evidence-based approaches to repairing parent–child relationships
+A unique, evidence-based treatment manual for repairing parent–child relationships

 Childhood problems are often related to and worsened by the disintegration of the family structure, whether through parental separation and divorce, military service, or incarceration.
 Reunification therapy is a therapeutic process incorporating different empirically based methods (CBT, humanistic, and systemic) to help repair relationships between parents and children and restore not only physical contact but also meaningful social, emotional, and interpersonal exchanges between parents and children.